DreamingRaven/nemesyst/README.md

 As those characters will have to be stripped or they will result in headaches.

-Each file with the extension given by the --suffix option in the directory given by --newData option will become a mongoDB document as is.
+Each file with the extension given by the --suffix option in the directory given by --newData option will become a MongoDB document as is.
 So please prepare, chunk and clean files in the manner in which you expect them to become documents.

 #### Pipelines
 After cleaning data or inserting clean data, it is necessary to retrieve again the data from